ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 - The time of waiting to be transmitted onto the link
 - Depends on the number of packets already queued
 - No queuing delay of the queue is empty
-- On the order of microsecons to milliseconds
+- On the order of microseconds to milliseconds

 ##### Transmission delay